It’s not Google, but it’s bigger and more powerful than you think.

 - The benefits of leveraging both platforms

 Spring is the time for new beginnings.
-That’s why spring cleaning became “a thing” — there’s no better season to refresh your surroundings (especially now, with everyone staying home).
+That’s why spring-cleaning became “a thing” — there’s no better season to refresh your surroundings.
 The same can also be said for your brand’s paid search (or PPC) marketing strategy.

 In the spring of 2019, Bing Ads rebranded to Microsoft Advertising.
-(Bing being Microsoft’s search engine — its own version of Google.)
+(Bing is Microsoft’s search engine — its own version of Google.)
 And with the rebranding came a larger emphasis on things like AI and personalization, as Search Engine Land noted.

-Here’s a look at what Microsoft Advertising has to offer, whether you’re interested in leveraging the platform in your paid search initiatives or just want to know more about how they stack up against Google.
+Here’s a look at what Microsoft Advertising has to offer, whether you’re interested in leveraging the platform in your paid search initiatives or just want to know more about how it stacks up against Google.

 Getting started with Microsoft Advertising

-The Microsoft Search Network reportedly reaches 5.9 billion monthly searches.
+The Microsoft Search Network reportedly reaches 7.3 billion monthly searches.
 (Yes, that’s billion with a “b.”)
 Its search ad options allow businesses to target those searching on the Bing, Yahoo, and AOL platforms.
 This gives Microsoft Advertising a combined 33% of the total U.S. search market share — even higher for desktop searches.
 Microsoft Ads also give you access to 63 million search users that can’t be reached via Google Ads.

-Microsoft Advertising also offers its customers opportunities for training certifications, and expert webcasts, along with in-depth audience and marketplace insights.
-Of course, its platform has lots in common with Google Ads.
+Microsoft Advertising offers its customers opportunities for training certifications and expert webcasts, along with in-depth audience and marketplace insights.

 Signing up for a Microsoft Ads account is free, and they’ve made the process pretty seamless.
 You create your ad with text, a URL, and extensions (which can include images, reviews, and the like).
 Next, determine your ad bid, budget, and keywords you want to target.